 Problem or Type of Scan: Use: Scan multiple pages when scanning using the flatbed.
 Scan Repeatedly to add a new page after the current page in the scanned document.
 Rescan.
 Rescan Page to replace the current scanned page with the new scanned page.
 Insert a page.
 Insert Page to insert a new scanned page before the current page.
 Delete a page.
 Delete Page to remove the current page.
 Scan a color document.
 Use Color to scan in color.

-For detailed information, see Kurzweil 3000 online Help or the Kurzweil 3000 for Windows User's Guide.
+For more information, go to Kurzweil 3000 online Help.